kubernetes-sigs/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 	Status AppGroupStatus `json:"status,omitempty" protobuf:"bytes,3,opt,name=status"`
 }

+// Constants for AppGroup
+const (
+	// AppGroupLabel is the default label of the AppGroup for the network-aware framework AppGroupLabel = "app-group." + scheduling.GroupName

+	// AppGroupSelectorLabel is the default selector label for Pods belonging to a given Workload (e.g., workload = App-A) AppGroupSelectorLabel = "workload"

+	// Topological Sorting algorithms supported by AppGroup AppGroupKahnSort        = "KahnSort"
+	AppGroupTarjanSort      = "TarjanSort"
+	AppGroupReverseKahn     = "ReverseKahn"
+	AppGroupReverseTarjan   = "ReverseTarjan"
+	AppGroupAlternateKahn   = "AlternateKahn"
+	AppGroupAlternateTarjan = "AlternateTarjan"
+)

 // AppGroupSpec represents the template of a app group. type AppGroupSpec struct {
 	// NumMembers defines the number of Pods belonging to the App Group